Jae Steele, MACP, BHSc, RP(Q), RHN

 I delight in working collaboratively with clients in holistic and trauma-informed ways, incorporating humour and mindfulness.
 I endeavour to be humble, with a decolonized, intersectional and otherwise anti-oppressive stance.
 I appreciate individual identity and collectivism.
 I celebrate diverse gender expression and ways of building families.
 I value harm reduction and various recovery pathways.
 I want to help improve how we give and receive care in communities, rather than in isolation.

-My path has been far from linear.
-I worked and studied in the perinatal field for a decade before pursuing my Master’s degree, studying infant and early childhood mental health while working as a postpartum doula and early parenting conference organizer.
+Like many people with ADHD, my path has been far from linear.
+I worked and studied in the perinatal field for a decade before pursuing my Master’s degree, studying infant and early childhood mental health while working as a postpartum doula and an early parenting conference organizer.
 Before that, I was a midwifery student, which afforded me the privilege of working intimately with hundreds of families and attending almost 200 births.
-Prior to all that, I wrote cookbooks, and worked as a holistic nutritionist.
+Before all that, I wrote cookbooks and worked as a holistic nutritionist.

 What do you like to do when you’re not working?

 I love cooking with and for people.
-I deeply appreciate walking through natural areas with my kid and my dog and getting a change of air and scenery from our busy west-end Toronto neighbourhood.
-I enjoy a good TV series binge but love reading, too - mostly memoirs and fiction.
-I’m also a quilter and a knitter.
+I deeply appreciate walking through natural areas with my kid and my two dogs, and getting a change of air and scenery from our busy west-end Toronto neighbourhood.
+I enjoy a good TV series binge, but I also love reading - mostly memoirs and fiction.
+I’m also a maker: I do ceramics, quilting and knitting.
 I have a habit of collecting and propagating far too many houseplants, so I occasionally sell them at my local farmers’ market to raise money for various Indigenous-led organizations.

 My Formal Education